BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 ur:envelope/tpcsiyfdihjzjzjldmprrhtypk
 ```

-When we feed this envelope back into the `format` comand, we get the envelope printed in Envelope Notation.
+When we feed this envelope back into the `format` comand, we get the envelope printed in envelope notation.
 This is why `"Hello."` is printed with quotes around it:

 ```bash
 👉